Now that you have SoleraTec's Phoenix DEM, let's get you up and running with it so you can begin to manage your digital assets.

 5. Create policies to manage data

 Once your data has been ingested into the Information Repository, you can automatically manage and control your data by creating a Data Service policy.
 You can migrate or replicate files to different levels of storage and purge files according to file age, type, and contents.
-See Data Services Policies.
+See Data Service Policies panel.

 6. Find and review data assets from the Information Repository